yongchunli-13/Sparse-PCA/README.md

 To be specific, we design a branch-and-cut algorithm with the closed-form cuts to solve MISDP (6), and the implementation is available in the "Branchandcut.py" file.\
 We also customize a branch-and-cut algorithm to solve MISDP (15), and the implementation is available in the "Branchandcut_15.py" file.\
-For MILP (22),  the implementation is available in the "MILP.py" file.
+For MILP (22),  the implementation is available in the "MILP.py" file.\
+Lastly, we also use the solver Gurobi 9.5.2 to directly solve the SPCA, and the implementation is available in the "spca_gurobi.py" file.

 ## Approximation algorithms